VegaPublish/example-frontend-classic-js/README.md

 # example-frontend-classic-js

-This is still work in progress!

-An example frontend for Vega implemented as a classic Node.js web app without any fancy stuff.
+An very basic example frontend for Vega implemented as a classic Node.js web app without any fancy stuff.

 The idea is to provide a simple codebase where only basic knowledge to Javascript and HTML is needed to customize and get a journal up and running in no time.